TINTYPE TUESDAY: Ann Miller, Ginger Rogers, Lucille Ball and Judy Garland Hit the Town to Do the Charleston!

 The Mocambo—once Hollywood’s most glamorous nightclub—hosted a Charleston contest every Monday night.
 And pity the poor, hopeful couples who strapped on their dancing shoes and showed up on May 13, 1950, only to find themselves flat up against…

 Could it get any more fabulous than this?
-Actually it could.
+I’m so glad you asked!
 You see the band behind them—the guys in the fireman’s helmets?
 They’re animators, musicians and writers from Walt Disney’s studio, who used to jam along to jazz records on their lunch break.
 Then one fateful day, the phonograph broke, and they realized they were good enough to go it alone—and hey, kids, they started a band!

 The group played together from 1949 to 1972, recording 13 albums—but they never gave up their day jobs.